MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

 .. note::

   This script is very simple because our application is just run with QEMU instead of a real hardware.
 To deploy the application on a device, the script would have to setup and call a flash tool.
-See for instance the build script for `Espressif-ESP-WROVER-KIT-V4.1 <https://github.com/MicroEJ/Platform-Espressif-ESP-WROVER-KIT-V4.1/blob/1.7.0/ESP32-WROVER-Xtensa-FreeRTOS-bsp/Projects/microej/scripts/build.sh>`_.
+See for instance the build and run scripts for `Espressif-ESP-WROVER-KIT-V4.1 <https://github.com/MicroEJ/Platform-Espressif-ESP-WROVER-KIT-V4.1/blob/1.7.0/ESP32-WROVER-Xtensa-FreeRTOS-bsp/Projects/microej/scripts/build.sh>`_.

 Create `build.bat` and `run.bat` Scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~